Fork talk lifts bitcoin to all-time high near US$8,000 - Article - BNN

 Bitcoin, generally highly volatile, has been on a particularly wild ride, sliding at the end of last week to as low as US$5,555 after plans for Segwit2x were suspended, before bouncing more than 40 per cent since Sunday.

-It reached as high as US$7,997 in early Asian trading on the Luxembourg-based Bitstamp exchange, before easing back a touch to trade broadly flat by 1115 GMT at $7,863.
+It reached as high as US$7,997 in early Asian trading on the Luxembourg-based Bitstamp exchange, before easing back a touch to trade broadly flat by 1115 GMT at US$7,863.

 Market-watchers said speculation about the fork was driving bitcoin higher.
 If it went ahead as expected, holders of the cryptocurrency would be able to sell the spin-off at a profit if the market were to assign it any value.